nunit/docs/docs/articles/announcements/Towards-NUnit4.md

 Moreover, we have created a milestone for version 4, [which you can find a list of open issues for here](https://github.com/nunit/nunit/issues?q=is%3Aopen+is%3Aissue+milestone%3A4.0).
 This milestone could be useful in tracking the progress and development of version 4.

-**Now to some highlights, and not necessarily in chronological order.**
+Now to some highlights -- not necessarily in chronological order.

 ## Improved assert result messages